OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 * You may upgrade at most by 2 major versions, see the Upgrades_ page:

   * Slurm daemons will support RPCs and state files from the **two previous major releases** (e.g. a version 23.11.x SlurmDBD will support slurmctld daemons and commands with a version of 23.11.x, 23.02.x or 22.05.x).

 * In other words, when changing the version to a higher release number (e.g from 22.05.x to 23.02.x) always upgrade the slurmdbd_ daemon first.
 * Be mindful of your configured ``SlurmdTimeout`` and ``SlurmctldTimeout`` values.
 * The recommended upgrade order is that versions may be mixed as follows::

     slurmdbd >= slurmctld >= slurmd >= commands

+  Actually, ``commands`` mostly refers to the use of **login nodes** because all Slurm commands (sinfo_, squeue_ etc.) are **not interoperable** with an older slurmctld_ version, as explained in bug_17418_, due to RPC changes!

 If you use a database, also make sure to: